Piolo Pascual: Career

+Business

+Hotel and beach resort

+Pascual and his business partner Kathryn Bernardo opened Isla Amara, a 42-bedroom boutique hotel in El Nido, Palawan, in 2022.
+He admitted and planned to open three or four more hotel resorts in Boracay and Siquijor.

+Production company

+In 2018, Pascual co-founded Spring Films with Joyce Bernal and Erikson Raymundo who serves as President of the company.
+Spring Film is an independent film company.
+The company ventures into co-producing Eugene Domingo's Kimmy Dora movie series.

+Food business

+Pascual ventured into food business and opened his own franchise of shawarma in 2018.

 Personal life

 Pascual has a son, Iñigo Dominic Lázaro Pascual, born on September 14, 1997.
 Pascual is also the uncle of Filipino actor Benjamin Alves.

-In 2013, Pascual joined the PETA campaign, Free Mali, whose aim is to move Mali, the lone elephant in the Manila Zoo, to a larger area.
+In 2013, Pascual joined the PETA campaign, Free Mali, whose aim was to move Mali, the lone elephant at the Manila Zoo, to a larger area.
+Mali died in 2023.

 As of 2024, Pascual has been romantically involved with Shaina Magdayao.

-Despite his pretty boy image, Piolo is oftentimes rumored and believed to be gay.
+Despite his "pretty boy" image, Pascual is oftentimes rumored and believed to be gay.